varasev/test-block-reward/README.md

 ### Compilation

-To see bytecodes of contracts and to save their ABI's do the next commands:
+To see bytecodes of contracts and to save their ABIs do the next commands:

 ```bash
 $ cd scripts